hchen98/login-systemV.2/README.md

 # Login System (V.2)
-A complete PHP login system integrate with PhpMyAdmin and with various APIs such as PHPMailer, SocketLabs, Mailer, and Laravel Swiftmailer
+A complete PHP login system integrate with PhpMyAdmin and with various email APIs such as PHPMailer, SocketLabs, Mailer, and Laravel Swiftmailer
 <br><br>
 <b>Note</b>: PHPMailer and SocketLabs work fine on GoDaddy server, but not Laravel Swiftmailer